The Problem of Fly Tipping & Illegal Waste Dumping and How it Costs Us All

 Most individuals understand that it’s their responsibility to dispose of the rubbish in a moral and ethical manner, either by hiring a skip, or taking it to a recycling or refuse centre.
 For lots of larger items, you could even pay for a waste management company to get rid of it cleanly, efficiently and quickly.

-Unfortunately there are a few individuals who are loathed to do the right thing, instead opting for the illegal option of fly tipping.
+Unfortunately there are a few individuals who are loathed to do the right thing, instead opting for the illegal option – and creating the problem of fly-tipping.

 We take a closer look at fly tipping and illegal waste dumping and examine just why it’s so much of a problem, and how diligent members of the community end up paying the price.